 3. Once you see your Mac's screen flash and hear its start-up sound, let go of the keys.

-4. You'll hear another chime sound, then your Mac will boot up.
+4. You'll hear another chime sound, and then your Mac will boot up.

 The errors that were affecting your PRAM should now be gone, meaning your trackpad should be functioning normally again.
 Go on and check it.
 Is it working fine?
 No?
 Look below for another solution, then.

 This property list contains all the information of any app or bundle you install on your MacBook.
 Think of it as a hoarder of sorts.
 Getting rid of its files is a sure way to fix your Mac's trackpad when all else fails.
 It would be wise to do a backup before acting, though.

 1. Open up "Finder".
 Click "Go."

-2. Click "Go to folder", then type this in the filed you see: /Library/Preferences
+2. Click "Go to folder", then type this in the field you see: /Library/Preferences

 3. Click "Go" again.
 A window will show you numerous files.
 Highlight all those you see with "Mouse" or "Trackpad" included in their names.
 If you're unsure, the files will look something like this: